Support Recovery of Periodic Mixtures with Nested Periodic Dictionaries: Background and preliminaries

 where $\langle.,.\rangle$ denotes the inner product and $\Lambda_k$ is a subset of atoms of size $k$.
 The author established that a sufficient condition to recover $\bx$ with sparsity level $k$ is

 Also, an improved condition to recover $\bx$ exactly is

-In the presence of noise \eqref{eq:NPD_model_noisy}, where exact recovery is unrealizable, the literature abounds with \emph{exact support recovery} guarantees, in which it is sought to identify the exact locations of the nonzero entries of the sparse vector \cite{tropp2006just, cai2011orthogonal}.
-One relevant such result is that exact support recovery in \eqref{eq:NPD_model_noisy} is warranted by the OMP algorithm with a proper stopping rule, if the ERC holds and the values assumed on the support are sufficiently bounded from below \cite{cai2011orthogonal}.
+In the presence of noise, where exact recovery is unrealizable, the literature abounds with \emph{exact support recovery} guarantees, in which it is sought to identify the exact locations of the nonzero entries of the sparse vector \cite{tropp2006just, cai2011orthogonal}.

 Existing guarantees are of limited use in the context of periodic signals with sparse representations in NPDs (see Section \ref{sec:result}).
 This calls for alternative conditions that account for structures intrinsic to such dictionaries, which is the primary goal of this work.